TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 5/Luke 5.6.md

 ---

-And when they had done this, they inclosed a great multitude of fishes; and their nets were breaking;
+When they had done this, they caught a great multitude of fish, and their net was breaking.